fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 This could indicate a falsified email address and/or spam.

 The error *...
 ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
-FairEmail will workaround this is in most cases, so this message can mostly be considered as a warning instead of an error.
+FullEmail will workaround this is in most cases, so this message can mostly be considered as a warning instead of an error.

 The error *...SendFailedException...* means that there was a problem while sending a message.
 The error will almost always include a reason.
 Common reasons are that the message was too big or that one or more recipient addresses were invalid.